cfengine/documentation/reference/promise-types/packages.markdown

 **Allowed input range**: (arbitrary string)

-**Synopsis**: A list of machine-local directories to search for packages
+**Description**: A list of machine-local directories to search for packages

 **Example**: